gurjot-kaur/Sentiment-Analysis-API/README.md

 Follow this [link](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) and create two buckets, an input bucket and a outbucket and configure them in the pipeline files.

+3. Now, run the pipelines in the following order, you find the instructions of running each pipeline in their respective folders:
+a.
+Run the Annotation Pipeline `testp.py` to get the labelled dataset
+b.
+Run the Training Pipeline `training_pipeline.py` to get the trained model
+c.
+Start the micro service by running the docker `MicroSerivce`
+d.
+Run the Inference Pipeline `inference_pipeline.py` to get the final output.

+4. At the end you should get a csv file with sentence and a sentiment, which will look like this: